Deborah Solomon

 Deborah Solomon (born August 9, 1957) is an American art critic, journalist and biographer.
-She sometimes writes for the New York Times, where she was previously a columnist.
+She writes for The New York Times, where she was previously a columnist.
 Her weekly column, "Questions For" ran in The New York Times Magazine from 2003 to 2011.
-Later, she was the art critic for WNYC Public Radio, the New York City affiliate of NPR.
-She is sometimes confused with another reporter, Deborah B. Solomon, who is a Pulitzer Prize winning journalist now working at The New York Times after a long career at The Wall Street Journal.
+She was subsequently the art critic for WNYC Public Radio, the New York City affiliate of NPR.
+She is sometimes confused with another reporter, Deborah B. Solomon, who is a financial journalist now working at The New York Times after a long career at The Wall Street Journal.

 Early life and education

 Solomon was born in New York City and grew up in New Rochelle, New York.
 Her parents, Jerry and Sally Solomon, owned an art gallery.
 In an interview with Francis Ford Coppola, Solomon disclosed that her father was born in Romania and fled as a child in 1938.
 She was educated at Cornell University, where she majored in art history and served as the associate editor of The Cornell Daily Sun.
 She earned a bachelor of arts degree in 1979.
 The following year, she received a master's degree from the Columbia University Graduate School of Journalism.
 Solomon was awarded a Guggenheim Fellowship in 2001 in the category of biography.